tgblackburn/ptarmigan/docs/input.md

 ## beam

 * `ne`: number of primary electrons.
+* `charge` (optional): if specified, weight each primary electron such that the whole ensemble represents a bunch of given charge.
+(Include a factor of the elementary charge `e` to get a specific number.)
 * `gamma`: the mean Lorentz factor.
 * `sigma` (optional, default = `0.0`): the standard deviation of the electron Lorentz factors, set to zero if not specified.
 * `radius`: if a single value is specified, the beam is given a cylindrically symmetric Gaussian charge distribution, with specified standard deviation in radius (metres).
 The distribution is set explicitly if a tuple of `[radius, dstr]` is given. `dstr` may be either `normally_distributed` (the default) or `uniformly_distributed`.
 In the latter case, `radius` specifies the maximum, rather than the standard deviation.